 So, what’s the best way to deal with jet lag?
 It’s very much a case of find out what works for you, but here are my favourite methods to deal with it…

 Jet lag is the difference between what time your body thinks it is and what time it actually is.
 The only way to get over it is to match the two up.
 With your watch set to destination time, try and eat and sleep to that new time zone during the flight.
-If you’d be having lunch in the new time zone, have lunch on the flight.
-If you’d be sleeping in the new time zone, try and sleep on the flight.
-If you need to bring food with you, or a sleep mask and ear plugs, do what you need to do.
+If you’d be having lunch at your destination, have lunch on the flight.
+If you’d be sleeping there, try and sleep.
+If you need to bring food with you, or a sleep mask and ear plugs to help this, do what you need to do.

 It’s very easy to land after a long flight and go for a sleep because your body is telling you it’s the middle of the night.
 This tends to be the case when traveling west.
 Don’t do it!
 Try and stay up till 10pm and then you’ll sleep a full night like a hero.
 Conversely, when heading east, set an alarm for your normal wake up time and make sure you actually get up.
 Keeping the curtains slightly open will let sunlight in, waking you naturally and peacefully.
 If you really can’t keep your eyes open, a quick 90-minute nap is fine, but make sure you set an alarm and get up when it goes off.